vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/README.md

 ## Overview

-`VMware.CloudFoundation.CertificateManagement` is a PowerShell module design to provide you the ability to manage certificates within your VMware Cloud Foundation environment.
+`VMware.CloudFoundation.CertificateManagement` is a PowerShell module designed to provide you the ability to manage certificates within your VMware Cloud Foundation environment.

 Using this module, you can perform various tasks on a VMware Cloud Foundation instance or a specific